Androidacy/LSParanoid/README.md

 In order to make LSParanoid work with your project you have to apply the LSParanoid Gradle plugin to the project.

-### Using with JitPack

-Since JitPack doesn't serve Gradle plugin marker artifacts, you need to use `resolutionStrategy` to map the plugin ID to the actual module.

 Add the following to your `settings.gradle.kts`:
 ```kotlin
 pluginManagement {